 If we think of social media, or publishing platforms at scale, among the most difficult task, that requires dozens if not hundreds of engineers and humans (Google might have thousands of human quality raters) to fix spam and low-quality user-generated content.

 Google case study

-In a platform that leverages on direct side network effects after a certain number of users, it might also result in increased spam on the platform which can’t be easily managed through automated processes, or human curation, thus diluting the value of the platform.
+In a platform that leverages direct side network effects after a certain number of users, it might also result in increased spam on the platform which can’t be easily managed through automated processes, or human curation, thus diluting the value of the platform.

-Take the case of how Google, back in the days, it was offering an index of the web with its core algorithm called PageRank.
+Take the case of how Google, back in the days, was offering an index of the web with its core algorithm called PageRank.
 At a certain point had to figure out also how to manage the spam on its index.

 Practitioners understood how to trick Google’s core algorithm into showing up spammy results on top of that.
 This would have jeopardized the value of the overall platform, thus resulting in a diluted value of that.

 Thus Google had to start to build up a solid team dedicated to spam and update its algorithms to avoid spam in search results in order to keep its platform valuable.